dita-ot/website/README.md

         bundle install

-6. Run Jekyll.
+## Running Jekyll

+To build a copy of the site locally, use the `bundle` command to start the Jekyll build:

     bundle exec jekyll serve

-    This runs the production version of the site locally, so you can view your local clone of the project website at [http://127.0.0.1:4000/][7].
+This runs the Jekyll build process and starts a local web server, so you can view your local clone of the project website at [http://127.0.0.1:4000/][7].

-    At this stage, what you see there should be identical to the production version of the project website at [www.dita-ot.org][1].
+At this stage, what you see there should be identical to the production version of the site at [www.dita-ot.org][1].

 **Note:** For more details, see [Setting up your GitHub Pages site locally with Jekyll][8].

+To refresh the page in your browser whenever source files change, pass the `--livereload` option:

+    bundle exec jekyll serve --livereload

-## Building site output
+## Building documentation output

 1. Switch to the `docsrc` submodule of the local `dita-ot` clone: